 An establishment of nonconforming use is a use of property not currently permitted in the zoning district in which it is located; it requires a permit per the zoning code.
 The Planning Commission has the authority to grant legal nonconforming status to a use that does not meet the requirements for administrative approval but has been in existence for at least 10 years.
 The Planning Commission's Zoning Committee holds a public hearing for establishment of nonconforming permits, and makes a recommendation to the Planning Commission for a final vote.
 Public hearing notices are mailed at least ten days prior to property owners within 350 feet of the property seeking an establishment of nonconforming use permit.
 Notice is also sent District Council.
+In addition, notices about all establishment of nonconforming use cases are published in the Saint Paul Legal Ledger on Mondays, 10 days before the public hearing.
+Notices can be searched by property address and viewed by visiting https://publicnotices.legalledger.com/.

 The Zoning Committee holds public hearings every other Thursday.
 The hearings start at 3:30 p.m. in City Council Chambers on the third floor of the City Hall/ Courthouse.
 It is essential that the applicant or their representative attend the hearing.
 At the public hearing, the Zoning Committee hears a staff report and recommendation based on the review of the special conditions required by the zoning code, hears public testimony and makes a recommendation on the request.
 The Planning Commission receives the recommendation of their Zoning Committee at its next meeting, 8:30 a.m. on the Friday of the following week, when they approve or deny the application.
 This is a public meeting, but no public testimony can be heard.